jackwalkerstevenson/jackwalkerstevenson.github.io/spaced_repetition.md

 permalink: /spaced_repetition/
 ---
 ### Overview
 Memorization is a big part of my life.
 Every day, I review flashcards in an app called [Anki](https://apps.ankiweb.net), which is a popular implementation of a technique called **spaced repetition**.
-Plenty has been written about spaced repetition, so this page is intended as a pratical guide rather than a detailed explanation.
+Plenty has been written about spaced repetition, so this page is intended as a quick tutorial rather than a detailed explanation.
 The point is that with a tool like Anki, **committing something to long-term memory becomes a choice**.

 In spaced repetition, you don't look through your whole deck of flashcards when you study: instead, each of your cards has its own due date, and **you only review the cards that are due today**.
 Every time you get a card right, the time before its next due date gets longer, so you don't waste your time reviewing facts you already know well.

 This makes it possible to have a very large library of flashcards without spending an overwhelming amount of time reviewing them.
-As of mid-2023, I have a personal library of ~4600 flashcards, but each day I only review ~50–150 cards, which takes ~5–15 minutes.
+As of 2024, I have a personal library of ~4600 flashcards, but each day I only review ~50–150 cards, which takes ~5–15 minutes.
 If you add cards less aggressively, you can keep your daily review sessions even shorter.

 Here are some examples of things I use Anki to remember: